Financial Services and Opportunities

-If you have any questions related to financial services, that are not answered on this website, please contact Enrollment Services at 973-642-8502.
+If you have any questions related to financial services, that are not answered on this webpage, please contact Enrollment Services at 973-642-8502 or email [email protected]

 First year students withdrawing after classes begin will forfeit their tuition deposit ($1,500 for JD students).
 The remaining tuition balance will be refunded according to the above chart.

 The date on which written notice of withdrawal is received by the Registrar governs academic and financial consequences.
-JD or LLM Students who must withdraw, but who wish to return to the law school at a later date, should send a written request to the Dean of Students seeking a leave of absence at the time of withdrawal.
-MSJ students should send a request to the Registrar/Bursar at JoAnn.Maldonado@shu.edu, with a copy to Angela.Slater@shu.edu, Associate Academic Director for the Division of Online Learning.
+JD Students who must withdraw, but who wish to return to the law school at a later date, should send a written request to the Dean of Students seeking a leave of absence at the time of withdrawal.
 JD Students who do not formally withdraw and do not sit for examinations will receive a grade of "F" in each course.

 Title IV Refund Calculation